Migrate a Node.js project from ESLint and Prettier to Biome

 }

-We went from 71 lines to 17 lines and kept the same linting level thanks to the recommended rules enabled.
+We went from 75 lines to 22 lines while keeping the same linting level thanks to the recommended rules enabled.

 Migrate from Prettier to Biome